lorenzo-rovigatti/oxDNA/changing_to_c++14.md

 * For plugins: before this change, one had to write two entry points, one for each precision (`float` and `double`).
 Now only one is required, which should be called `make_MyPlugin`, where `MyPlugin` is the name of the plugin class (and file).
 * `BaseParticle`: `int_centers` is now a `std::vector` and hence it does not have to be allocated but `resize`'d.
 The number of interaction centers can be accessed with the `N_int_centers()` helper method.
 * SimBackend's `_N` and ConfigInfo's `N` members have been removed.
 Both classes now possess a `N()` method that directly returns the number of particles.
+* The `RELEASE` macro defined in `src/defs.h` **must** match the current git tag or it won't be possible to commit changes to the repository.
+This is to make sure that the version printed by the executables is (at least decently) up to date.